Skip to main content

 Responsibilities

-• Own UX architecture
+• Own UX architecture and product design strategy

-• Build and govern the design system
+• Build and govern design systems at scale